willsower/DeadwoodProject/README.md

 3. We should make functions in Set.java and Card.java that will update when a player takes a role.
 We do this in a function in onTurn and have a lot of ```player.setRole()``` or ```player.setThis()``` when we could call a function from player that does all this information with given parameters.

+4. Organize our file structure.
+Create src file, create static files such as our XML.
+For the final submission, our file structure will be more organized.

 ## Classes

 ### Main